The VIMOS Public Extragalactic Redshift Survey (VIPERS). Measuring nonlinear galaxy bias at z~0.8: Introduction

 \section{Introduction}

 Galaxies do not perfectly trace mass.
-The long known proof is the fact that galaxy clustering properties depend on galaxies' intrinsic features like luminosity, color, morphology, stellar mass and so on (e.g. \citealt{szapudi00,hawkins01,norberg01, norberg02,zehavi02, zehavi011,meneux09,marulli13}) and not only on the underlying mass distribution.
-Such differences are driven by the physical processes that regulates the formation and evolution of galaxies and should vanish on scales much larger than those affected by such processes.
+The long known proof is that galaxy clustering depends on properties of galaxies such as luminosity, colour, morphology, stellar mass, and so on (e.g. \citealt{szapudi00,hawkins01,norberg01, norberg02,zehavi02, zehavi011,meneux09,marulli13}) and not solely on the underlying mass distribution.
+Differences in clustering properties are caused by the physical processes that regulate the formation and evolution of galaxies and should disappear when averaging over scales much larger than those affected by these processes.

-Modelling these processes, or at least their impact on the {\it bias} relation between the spatial distribution of mass and that of galaxies is of paramount importance to extract cosmological information from the large scale structure of the galaxy distribution.
-Indeed, the large scale structure of the Universe as traced by the spatial distribution of galaxies is one of the most powerful cosmological probes as testified by the increasing number of large galaxy redshift surveys either ongoing (e.g. Boss \citep{anderson12}, DES\footnote{www.darkenergysurvey.com} and VIPERS \citep{guzzo13}) or planned for the near future (like eBOSS\footnote{ http://www.sdss3.org/future/}, DESI \citep{schlegel11} and Euclid \citep{euclidRB})\footnote{http://www.euclid-ec.org/}.
+Modelling the physics of galaxy formation, or at least its impact on the {\it bias} relation, is of paramount importance to extract cosmological information from the spatial distribution of galaxies.
+Indeed, the large-scale structure of the Universe as traced by galaxies is one of the most powerful cosmological probes as testified by the increasing number of large galaxy redshift surveys either ongoing, such as Boss \citep{anderson12}, DES\footnote{www.darkenergysurvey.com}, and VIPERS \citep{guzzo13} or those planned for the near future, such as eBOSS\footnote{ http://www.sdss3.org/future/}, DESI \citep{schlegel11}, and Euclid \citep{euclidRB}\footnote{http://www.euclid-ec.org/}.
 These surveys are designed to address several important questions both in cosmology and in galaxy evolution theory.
 Chief among them is the origin of the accelerated expansion of the Universe.